WCM-CS/NHTSA_bash_ETL/README.md

 # NHTSA_bash_ETL
-using bash to download pdf, convert it to html, parse through for specific dat points, store them in a struct, then load to a csv for a simple dashboard.
+Using bash to download pdf, convert it to html, parse through for specific data points, store them in a associative array, then load to a csv for a simple tableau dashboard.